RachanaYekkirala18/UMBC-DATA606-Capstone/docs/Proposal.md

     retweet_count: To predict the number of retweets, or
     favorite_count: To predict the number of likes.
-    Additionally, you could derive a categorical variable indicating virality levels (e.g., "High", "Medium", "Low") based on these metrics.
+    Additionally, we can derive a categorical variable indicating virality levels (e.g., "High", "Medium", "Low") based on these metrics.

 - Feature/Predictor Variables
     text (Title): The main feature for predicting engagement would be the article title extracted from the text column.
 You might need to preprocess this text to extract only the title.